jecisc/Microdown/doc/syntax.md

  	^ aVisitor visitCode: self
 ```

-Plain unformatted text us made by using the `text` modifier, which will just print the body as is.
+Plain unformatted text is made by using the `text` modifier, which will just print the body as is.

 ```text
   ```text
     accept: aVisitor